f3d-app/f3d/doc/dev/GOVERNANCE.md

 ### 1.1.
 Maintainers

 Maintainers are responsible for organizing activities around developing, maintaining, and updating the Project.
 Maintainers are responsible of upholding the [Code of Conduct](../../CODE_OF_CONDUCT.md).
 Maintainers are also responsible for determining consensus for technical or community matters.
 The Project may add or remove Maintainers by affirmative vote of 2/3 of all Maintainers.
 Maintainers are de-facto moderators.
-Maintainers are part of the f3d-app github organization with a "owner" role and listed in the [MAINTAINERS_AND_CONTRIBUTORS.md file](./MAINTAINERS_AND_CONTRIBUTORS.md).
+Maintainers are part of the f3d-app github organization with a "owner" role and listed in the [dedicated](./MAINTAINERS_AND_CONTRIBUTORS.md) file.

 Maintainers is an important role and as such, will be evaluated by the community yearly and exit interview may be conducted in case of a Maintainer leaving the role.